 A well-designed landscape or garden should showcase interesting flowers and foliage through all four seasons, with one fading bloom phase passing the baton to another peaking bloom phase.
-Quite a challenge really, especially if you want to keep your landscape affordable and easy care.
 While many perennials often bloom for weeks, there are several that will give you months of blooms, and straddle two or more seasons.
-Here are some of the best re-blooming perennials you can use in your Seacoast garden.
+Here are some of the longest-blooming perennials you can use in your Seacoast garden.

 Nepeta (also known as Catmint) will bloom from late spring until mid autumn with a heavy show of purple-blue flower spikes.
 ‘Walker’s Low’ is a particularly popular variety and was chosen as the 2007 Perennial Plant of the Year.
 Once the initial flush of flowers begins to fade, give the plant a haircut, shearing it back to the fresh clump of leaves appearing at its base.
 This tidies the foliage and encourages a new flush of blooms that will persist until frost sets in.